 Reserved frame 3F Not to be used

 Based on the received frame types, the responders respond to the commander.
-This simple protocol is quiet enough to meet many automotive functionalities.
+This simple protocol is sufficient to meet many automotive functionalities.

 Conclusion

 The automotive LIN bus has emerged as a vital communication system in modern vehicles, simplifying communication between various electronic components.
 Its low-cost, low-speed, and hierarchical architecture make it an attractive choice for applications that do not require high bandwidth and extensive network capabilities.
-With the foundations for basics of LIN communication strongly set, we will explore the applications of LIN in vehicle communication in the upcoming article.
+With a solid foundation in automotive LIN bus fundamentals, the next article explores the applications of LIN in vehicle communication in further depth.

 Subscribe to our Insights